The Cookin Chicks

 biscuits being quartered with a pizza slicer on a wood cutting board.

 Step 1.
 Preheat the oven to 350°F and generously grease a Bundt pan.
-Cut each biscuit into quarters.
+Cut each piece of refrigerated biscuit dough into quarters.

 quartered biscuit dough combined with Italian seasoning, cheese, olive oil, and pepperoni in a glass mixing bowl.

 Step 2.
 In a large bowl, combine the biscuit pieces, pepperoni, mozzarella cheese, Italian seasoning, garlic powder, and olive oil.
-Toss until everything is evenly coated.
+Toss until the biscuit pieces are evenly coated.

 pull apart pizza bread in a bundt pan ready for the oven.

 Step 3.
-Transfer the biscuit mixture to the prepared Bundt pan, spreading it out evenly.
+Transfer the biscuit mixture to the prepared Bundt pan, spreading it into an even layer.

 baked pull apart pizza bread on a wood serving tray ready to enjoy.

 Step 4.
 Bake for 30-35 minutes, or until the center is cooked through and the top is golden brown.
-Let rest for 5 minutes, then carefully invert onto a plate and serve warm.
+Let the pull apart pizza bread rest for 5 minutes before carefully inverting it onto a serving plate.
+Serve warm with marinara sauce, if desired.

 Tips for Success

 • Watch while baking.
-If the top of the bread browns too quickly, tent loosely with foil until cooked through.
+If the top browns too quickly, loosely tent the Bundt pan with foil until the center is cooked through.

 • Grease the pan well.
-A well-greased Bundt pan helps this pizza pull apart bread release easily.
+A generously greased Bundt pan helps the pull apart pizza bread release easily after baking.

 • Serve warm with marinara.
-A side of pizza sauce or marinara makes this easy pull apart pizza bread even better for dipping.
+A side of warm marinara or pizza sauce makes this pull apart pizza bread even better for dipping.

 Storage & Make Ahead

-• Refrigerate: Store leftover pizza bread in an airtight container in the refrigerator for up to 2-3 days.
-Keep marinara sauce separate.
+• Refrigerate: Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Keep the marinara sauce separate.

-• Make Ahead: Assemble the pizza pull apart bread, cover tightly, and refrigerate for up to 24 hours before baking.
+• Make Ahead: Assemble the bread, cover tightly, and refrigerate for up to 24 hours before baking.

-• Freeze: Once baked and cooled, wrap tightly and freeze for up to 2 months.
+• Freeze: Once baked and completely cooled, wrap tightly in plastic wrap and foil or place in a freezer-safe container.
+Freeze for up to 2 months.
 Thaw overnight in the refrigerator before reheating.

-• Reheat: Warm leftovers in the oven, air fryer, or microwave until heated through.
+• Reheat: Warm leftovers in a 350°F oven for 8-10 minutes, in the air fryer at 325°F for 3-5 minutes, or microwave individual portions in 30-second intervals until heated through.

 an up close look at pizza monkey bread on a wood serving board with a side of marinara sauce.